 I admit it, most of my life, I have hated trends.
 I like to be original, and blindly following trends seemed so…not!
 But with age and wisdom, I’ve come to realize that blindly not following trends is just as bad… In fact, many trends today fall right into line with things I love, like nature, simplicity…and lucky me, things that are original.
 Air plants are one of those trends.
+What are air plants?
 Also called Tillandsia, they are easy, interesting, unique, and because of their habit of not needing soil, can be used in decor!
 (Oh, and they fit into small spaces wonderfully!)
-Here are some really creative ways to decorate with air plants, and I truly recommend you give it a try.
-Read to the end, we have some tips on keeping your air plants healthy and happy!

-Their cube atrium gardens (below) are unique, but if you try to DIY this project, also from ‘Flora Grubb‘, remember, the plants require air to live.
+These cube atrium gardens (below) are unique, but if you try to DIY this project from ‘Flora Grubb‘, remember, the plants require air to live.
 You can’t just turn a vase upside down on them.
 Look how they used these air plant cubes to create an amazing tablescape!

-‘The Paper Mama‘ has a great tutorial for this air plant wall hanger made from a picture hanger and some clay!
-Check out the site to see how she displayed air plants as wall art in her home, it looks amazing!
+‘The Paper Mama‘ has a great tutorial for this air plant display made from a picture hanger and some clay!
+Check out the site to see how she uses air plants as wall art in her home, it looks amazing!

 Read this step by step for a color blocked air plant pot from ‘My Cakies‘… Easy, and made from inexpensive doll heads found at the craft store!

 Finally, we have this simple and minimal piece of art from LBrandt… Can you see how easy this would be to create if you choose not to purchase such a piece?
 Love this!

 Where to Buy Air Plants

 If you want to give these great plants a try, you can find them in many nurseries or order them online as well.
 Here are our favorite places to buy air plants…